palewire/django-calaccess-technical-documentation/docs/apps/calaccess_raw/managementcommands.rst

 This command will either:

-* Update your copy of the CAL-ACCESS data to the version currently available on the California Secretary of State's website
+* Update your copy of the CAL-ACCESS data to the latest snapshot on the California Secretary of State's website
 * Or complete your previously interrputed update, if possible.

 You can skip the download's confirmation prompt using Django's standard ``--noinput`` option.